klepas/fuckyouimaplatypus-site/index.md

 	: Reverse engineering an RF device and reproducing the signal using a Yard Stick One : Participants should bring: a Linux or Mac laptop with the following software installed: Inspectrum [https://github.com/miek/inspectrum](https://github.com/miek/inspectrum) - Required for participation; and some sort of text editor
 	: Hosted by Très Acton
-	: Très Acton is a Penetration Tester and Security Researcher at Threat Intelligence.
+	: Très Acton is a Penetration Tester and Security Researcher.
 He is passionate about physical security, social engineering, brewing beer, playing with fire, and learning as much as he can about Software Defined Radio
 : Drone Hacking
 	: Hosted by Mike + Jeff
 : Fuzzing with Rabbits for Fun and Profit